sitespeedio/sitespeed.io/docs/documentation/sitespeed.io/configuration/config.md

       --api.json      Output the result as JSON.

 compare
       --compare.id                          The id of the test.
-Will be used to find the baseline test, that is using the id as a part of the name.  [string]
+Will be used to find the baseline test, that is using the id as a part of the name.
+If you do not add an id, an id will be generated using the URL and that will only work if you baseline against the exact same URL.  [string]
       --compare.baselinePath                Specifies the path to the baseline data file.
 This file is used as a reference for comparison against the current test data.  [string]
       --compare.saveBaseline                Determines whether to save the current test data as the new baseline.
 Set to true to save the current data as baseline for future comparisons.  [boolean] [default: false]
       --compare.testType                    Selects the statistical test type to be used for comparison.
 Options are mannwhitneyu for the Mann-Whitney U test and wilcoxon for the Wilcoxon signed-rank test.  [choices: "mannwhitneyu", " wilcoxon"] [default: "mannwhitneyu"]